Home

 Colouring with Distress Inks may be something that you haven't considered, but if you make cards regularly then the chances are that you have a collection of these wonderful products.

-These inks can be used to create all wondrous kinds of effects on your cards, from inked edges, spattered skies, vintage effects and for creating your own style of backing papers.
+These Distress inks can be used to create many wonderful kinds of effects on your cards, from inked edges, spattered skies, vintage effects and for creating your own style of

-I have added three videos to this series and they wiil show you how to colour in simply the
+I have added three videos to this series and they will show you how to colour in simply the

 Skin Tones (this Video)